divyanshyadav/learn-security/README.md

 The Party that tries to prove the identity of the claimant is called verifier.

+Can be done by Challenge-Response method which can be done by either using symmetric-key cipher,asymmetric-key cipher, keyed-hash function or digital signature.

+## Key Management

+How secret keys in symmetric cryptography and public keys in asymmetric cryptography are distributed and maintained.

+### Symmetric-key Distribution

+- Key Distribution Center (KDC) or trusted party
+  - Kerberos - Is an authentication protocol and KDC

 ## References

 - Data Communications and Networking By Behrouz A.Forouzan